dcgc/dcgc.io/_posts/2021-11-23-reject-vendor.md

 # The work: What will I do?

-# Pentester position: Why I was rejected
+# Security Engineer position: Why I was rejected

-# Pentester position: Why I rejected it
+# Security Engineer position: Why I rejected it

 # What is the point?